 Tips for Going Solar at Home

-- Solar panel systems can carry a hefty price tag, so it’s a good idea to first assess whether solar energy is the right choice for your home.
-If your monthly energy bill is less than $100, there may be more economical ways of reducing your energy output.
+- Assess whether solar energy is the right choice for your home.
+How much is your monthly electricity bill?
+If it's less than $100, there may be more economical ways of saving on energy costs, such as weatherizing your home.

 - Crunch the numbers before you get started!
 Check out this online resource from Find Solar and EarthShare member charity, the American Solar Energy Society.
 It features an average cost calculator, rebate information, and a directory of solar installers and distributors in your area.

 - Remember to check the fine print when signing up for solar panel installation.
-Often warranties for parts and accessories will run out well before those for the panels themselves.
+Warranties for parts and accessories will often run out before the panels themselves.

 - Determine if your roof has adequate sun exposure during peak hours of the day.
 Tree shade can increase system costs and greatly reduce panel efficiency.